Rafael Fiziev: Ultimate Fighting Championship

 Fiziev was scheduled to face Rafael dos Anjos on February 19, 2022, at UFC Fight Night 201.
 However, the bout was postponed to UFC 272 due to visa issues with Fiziev.
 One week before the event, Fiziev was again forced to withdraw due to testing positive for COVID-19 and was replaced by Renato Moicano.
 The bout was rescheduled the third time for UFC on ESPN 39 on July 9, 2022.
 Fiziev won the fight via knockout in round five.
 This win earned him the Performance of the Night award.

-Fiziev faced former UFC interim Lightweight Champion Justin Gaethje on March 18, 2023, at UFC 286.
+Fiziev faced former UFC Interim Lightweight Champion Justin Gaethje on March 18, 2023, at UFC 286.
 He lost the back-and-forth fight via majority decision.
 This fight earned him the Fight of the Night bonus award.

+Fiziev faced former KSW Lightweight Champion and KSW Featherweight Champion Mateusz Gamrot on September 23, 2023, at UFC Fight Night 228.
+He lost the fight via technical knockout due to knee injury in round two.

+Fiziev was reportedly going to face Mateusz Gamrot in a rematch on February 1, 2025 at UFC Fight Night 250.
+However, the bout was never officially scheduled for the event.

+Replacing an injured Dan Hooker, Fiziev faced Justin Gaethje in a rematch on March 8, 2025 at UFC 313.
+He lost the fight by unanimous decision.
+This fight earned him another Fight of the Night award.

+Fiziev faced Ignacio Bahamondes on June 21, 2025 at UFC on ABC 8.
+He won the fight by unanimous decision.

+Fiziev was scheduled to face Charles Oliveira in the main event on October 11, 2025, at UFC Fight Night 261.
+However, Fiziev withdrew from the bout due to a knee injury and was replaced by Mateusz Gamrot.

 Personal life

 Outside of fighting, Fiziev enjoys blacksmithing with an emphasis on cold steel arms.
-He is a devout Shia Muslim.

 In 2021, Fiziev revealed he would no longer be representing his home country of Kyrgyzstan during his UFC bouts due to the country's religious discrimination of Shia Muslims.
-He has since made Phuket, Thailand his primary residence.
-Fiziev now represents his father's home country of Azerbaijan, and he is also the first fighter to represent Azerbaijan in UFC history.
+He has since made Phuket, Thailand his primary residence and represents Azerbaijan when fighting.

+Fighting style

+Fiziev is known for his explosive and technical Muay Thai striking, shaped by years of training and later coaching at Tiger Muay Thai in Thailand.
+He fights from an orthodox stance but frequently switches stances mid-fight to control angles and adjust his power shots.
+His striking is built around crisp combinations, heavy body kicks, and fast counters, particularly when opponents overcommit or try to close distance.

+His defensive movement is a key feature of his style — Fiziev became widely known after slipping a head kick with a motion that resembled the “Matrix” movie scene, a moment that went viral online.
+While he prefers to keep the fight standing, Fiziev has shown competent takedown defense and quick scrambles when tested.
+His forward pressure, cardio, and shot selection make him one of the more dynamic strikers in the lightweight division, often blending power and technique with flair.